Skip to main content

 Written by Serena Santamaria

 Announcement πŸ“’ : The Basic Pays tab has been renamed to Position History (Basic Pays), with the plan to eventually change it to Position History.
-Rest assured that all of the functions you're used to are still the same for the most part... so what's new with this tab then?
+Rest assured, all the functions you're used to are still the same for the most part... so what's new with this tab?
 Proceed with the article to find out. πŸ˜‰

 Introduction

-The Position History tab's purpose is to provide a detailed history of record changes in terms of Basic Pay throughout the employees work cycle but also for the following fields:
+The Position History tab's purpose is to provide a detailed history of changes to Basic Pay throughout the employee's work cycle, along with the following fields:

 Occupation πŸ› οΈ The list of all available positions within the company.

-Cost Centre 🏦 The internal accounts which you assign employee-generated costs to.
+Cost Centre 🏦 The internal accounts to which you assign employee-generated costs.

 Department 🏒 A division of the company.